Octavius-Dante/Arthelais/ex_9/Readme.md

 ```

-- It is best practice to have 1 controller per view and have same name for vie and controller
+- It is best practice to have 1 controller per view and have same name for view and controller

 </br></br>